Jet lag feels like swimming in pea soup

 As I’ve mentioned, I am a terrible plane sleeper.
 Like, really, really bad.
 However, even poor sleepers like me can get some rest by turning off the inflight entertainment and overhead reading light and just closing our eyes.
 It will help.
 Eye masks also help.
 I do not find neck pillows particularly helpful, but that doesn’t mean you won’t.

-Now, when do you arrive at your destination?
+Now, how do you deal with jet lag when do you arrive at your destination?

-6. If you arrive before bedtime: stay awake until your new location’s bedtime
+6. Help with jet lag if you arrive before bedtime: stay awake until your new location’s bedtime

 Here’s what you can’t do when you arrive at your new destination, and it’s not bedtime there—fall asleep.
 If you go to sleep, it’s going to be bad for longer.
 Power through.
 You can go to bed early, but you have to stay up until a decent bedtime.
 The next few tips will help with that.